atalebpour/Traffic-Sign/writeup_template.md

 [image8]: ./examples/placeholder.png "Traffic Sign 5"

 ## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
 1. Basic summary of the data set.
 Numpy is used to calculate summary statistics of the available German traffic sign dataset: